BioThumos/biothumos.github.io/content/Peptide/guide.md

 > If you need a visual guide, [this video](https://youtu.be/I8WOHeoL1Wg?si=VaIN7eclzDvqpAhf&t=1020) from the 17 minute mark is good.

 ### Notes on injecting multiple peptides, IMPORTANT
-* always use a different syringe and needle for each peptide
+* always use a different syringe, filter, and needle for each peptide
 * ideally you inject into different locations or wait some time between each peptide injection
+* this is to avoid the peptide forming protein aggregates in the blood

 ---